ckk-pls/Irish-Whiskey-Tours/README.md

 * **Typography**: The font is Archivo Narrow with sans-serif.
 I used this font as it is easy to read.

-* **Imagery**: The imagery used is realated to Whiskey.
+* **Imagery**: The imagery used is related to Whiskey.
 For the landing page the picture is of whiskey barrels.
 For the tours, the picture is of the outside / inside of the building where the tour takes place.